Euthanasia and physician-assisted suicide refer to a deliberate action taken with the intention of ending a life to relieve persistent pain.

 The role of palliative care

-Since pain is the most visible sign of distress of persistent suffering, people with cancer and other life-threatening, chronic conditions will often receive palliative care.
+Since pain is the most visible sign of distress or persistent suffering, people with cancer and other life threatening, chronic conditions will often receive palliative care.
 Opioids are commonly used to manage pain and other symptoms.

-In many countries, including the U.S., a patient can refuse treatment that is recommended by a health professional, as long as they have been properly informed and are “of sound mind.”
+In many countries, including the U.S., a person can refuse treatment that is recommended by a health professional, as long as they have been properly informed and are “of sound mind.”